-Table 4-10.
-Umler Fi eld Descriptions-Data Layout Detail Description Field Length Format Equipment Type 1) AAR Equipm ent Type Code 4 Α All Alphanumeric, rep and special attribut port the Equipment Type Code that corresponds to tes. o the car's M lechanical D esignation lti-units, when the Equipment Type Code require bond to the total load limit of the unit. es a load limi it, the Equip ment Type 2) Cubic Feet Ca pacity-Actual 5 Ν All Numeric actual, i. from floor to carli e., drawing dimension, inside volume of car in cu ne. bic feet-en d to end, sid le to side, and Box: Minimum 02000 to 11000 Maximum Note: If automobile parts box cars equipped with loading racks and can be loaded with other commodities, report a cubic capacity reduced the amount corresponding to the overall depth of the racks when raised in a stored position against roof of car.) vered Hopper & Hopper: Minimum 00400 to vered hoppers this field must agree with Equipme Refrigerator: Minimum 01400 to 06700 Maximum Note: For ARTI CULATED/MULTI-UNIT SETS, report the sum of the units' cubic capac eity.
-3) Zeros (Forme rly Umler Nominal Capacity) 3 Ν All Note: Report ze ros.
-If blanks are reported they will be output as zeros.
-4) Tare Weight (00) 4 Ν All hundreds of poun instructions, e.g., al light weight (tare) in hundreds of pounds for e ds the sum of the lightweight, for the total nun actual 17550 report as 0175; actual 17551 report a nber of units as 0176. s of the con sist.
-Rounding orting new cars (except advance registration) and Road (Data No. 46) and Weighing Date (Data No. eighed, the • Box: Minimum 0160 to • Gondola: Minimum 0300 to 1100 Maxir num
+Description Field Length Format Equipment Type 1) AAR Equipment Type Code 4 Α All

+Alphanumeric, report the Equipment Type Code that corresponds to the car's Mechanical Designation and special attributes.

+For articulated/multi-units, when the Equipment Type Code requires a load limit, the Equipment Type Code must correspond to the total load limit of the unit.

+2) 2) Cubic Feet Capacity-Actual 5 Ν All

+Numeric actual, i.e., drawing dimension, inside volume of car in cubic feet-end to end, side to side, and from floor to carline.

+- Box: Minimum 02000 to 11000 Maximum - Note: If automobile parts box cars equipped with loading racks and can be loaded with other commodities, report a cubic capacity reduced the amount corresponding to the overall depth of the racks when raised in a stored position against roof of car.) - Gondola, Covered Hopper & Hopper: Minimum 00400 to 08500 Maximum Note: For covered hoppers this field must agree with Equipment Type Code.) - Refrigerator: Minimum 01400 to 06700 Maximum

+Note: For ARTICULATED/MULTI-UNIT SETS, report the sum of the units' cubic capacity.

+3) Zer os (Formerly Umler Nominal Capacity) 3 Ν All Note: Report zeros.
+If blanks are reported, they will be output as zeros.

+4) Tare Weight (00) 4 Ν All Numeric, the actual light weight (tare) in hundreds of pounds for each car.
+If ARTICULATED, report in hundreds of pounds the sum of the lightweight, for the total number of units of the consist.
+Rounding instructions, e.g., actual 17550 report as 0175; actual 17551 report as 0176.

+Note: When reporting new cars (except advance registration) and cars that have been reweighed, the Weighing Road (Data No. 46) and Weighing Date (Data No, 47) must be reported.

+٠ Box: Minimum 0160 to 1600 Maximum

-• Gondola: Minimum 0300 to 1100 Maximum
+٠ Gondola: Minimum 0300 to 1100 Maximum

-• Covered Hopper and Hopper: Minimum 0230 to 1200 Maximum
+٠ Covered Hopper and Hopper: Minimum 0230 to 1200 Maximum

-Refrigerator: Minimum 0160 to 1400 Maximum
+٠ Refrigerator: Minimum 0160 to 1400 Maximum